Camera and Light Puzzles

-The puzzles from this category perform operations with the camera.
+The puzzles from this category perform operations with cameras or light sources.

 Smoothly animates the active camera so that it finally targets a specified object.
 The numeric parameter specifies the time period over which the animation is performed (in seconds).

 Smoothly animates the active camera so that its position finally changes to the position of a specified object / 3D point, and the camera targets another specified object / 3D point.

 The optional when finished do slot may be used to detect the moment when the tweening is finished.